History of the Marine Corps from MarineParents.com

 After Vietnam, Marines served in a number of important events and places.
 In 1983, a Marine barracks in Lebanon was bombed, causing the highest peacetime losses to the Corps and leading to the American withdrawal from Lebanon.
 Marines were also responsible for liberating Kuwait during the Persian Gulf War, as the Army made an attack to the west directly into Iraq.
 In 1996, Marines performed a successful mission in Bosnia, rescuing Captain Scott O'Grady, a downed Air Force fighter pilot, in what is called a TRAP (Tactical Rescue of Aircraft and Personnel).

 Post 9/11, the Marines have served prominently in both Iraq and Afghanistan.
 The Marines played a key role in the invasion of Iraq on March 20, 2003 through the fall of Baghdad on April 9th, but that proved to be just the beginning of a more than eight year Marine presence in that country.
 Marines served bravely in many battles in those years, such as the first and second battles of Fallujah, and the battle of An Nasiriyah.
-In Afghanistan, Marines have been instrumental in battling Taliban and other terrorist forces for over a decade, and will continue to do so through at least 2014.
+In Afghanistan, Marines were instrumental in battling Taliban and other terrorist forces for two decades, until they completed their withdrawal in August of 2021, marking the end of the nearly 20-year war.